Department of Neurological Sciences

 Our goal is to identify, describe, and understand the synaptopathology of age-related dementias and other neurodegenerative diseases.

 My lab's principal focus is on the synapses and dendrites of neurons from animals and humans who are chronologically aging or afflicted with age-related dementia (e.g., Alzheimer's disease).
-Our approach combines conventional and immunogold serial section electron microscopy with whole-cell patch-clamp physiology, and we are currently focusing on the degradation of hippocampal synapses in aged cognitively impaired rats and transgenic mice harboring Alzheimer's disease-related mutations, as well as aged humans lucky enough to escape the ravages of cognitive aging and those with Alzheimer's disease.
-Our techniques allow us to identify patterns of synaptic or dendritic degradation with electron microscopy, and then determine the functional consequences of this disassembly on synaptic transmission and plasticity using whole-cell patch-clamp recordings.
+Our approach combines conventional and immunogold serial section electron microscopy with array tomography and patch-clamp physiology.
+We are currently focusing on the degradation of hippocampal synapses and dendrites in aged, cognitively impaired rats and transgenic mice harboring Alzheimer's disease-related mutations, as well as aged humans lucky enough to escape the ravages of cognitive aging and those with Alzheimer's disease.
+Our techniques allow us to identify patterns of synaptic or dendritic degradation with electron microscopy and array tomography, and then determine the functional consequences of this disassembly on synaptic transmission, neuronal function, and plasticity using patch-clamp recordings.
 Our hope is that we can help provide a map of the neurobiological proteomic constellations that demarcate successful and unsuccessful cognitive agers.

 Katz Y, Menon V, Nicholson DA, Geinisman Y, Kath WL, Spruston N (2009) Synapse distribution suggests a two-stage model of dendritic integration in CA1 pyramidal neurons.
 Neuron 63:171-177.